All Episodes

-All right, hour two, Sean Hannity show, toll free.
+Hour 2, Sean Hannity Show, toll free.

-It's 800-941.
+It's 800-941-SEAN.

-Is a there's a lot of media angles emerging in all of this that we need to now kind of get into.
+There's a lot of media angles emerging in all of this that we need to now kind of get into.

-You got crazy Don Lemon over there at fake news CNN telling his audience, I guess last night or the night before, I think it was last night, that people should stop beating up on the administration so much because no matter how it ended, everyone wasn't going to be happy with the way it ended.
+I think it was last night that people should stop beating up on the administration so much because no matter how it ended, everyone wasn't going to be happy with the way it ended.

-Now the administration is well, it's not 90% that we got out.
+Now the administration is, well, it's not 90% that we got out.

 We got 98%, we think.

-We we we don't have an exact number.
+We don't have an exact number.

 You can't change the past.